 \begin{theorem} Let $p\in(1,+\infty)$, $q\in[1,+\infty]$, $s\in(\frac{1}{p},1+\frac{1}{p})$, and $\Omega$ be either a special or a bounded Lipschitz domain, \begin{enumerate}[label=($\roman*$)] \item the trace operator $[\cdot]_{|_{\partial\Omega}}\,:\, \mathrm{H}^{s,p}(\Omega)\longrightarrow \mathrm{B}^{s-\frac{1}{p}}_{p,p}(\partial\Omega)$ is a bounded surjection, in particular for all $u\in \mathrm{H}^{s,p}(\Omega)$,

-\item the trace operator $[\cdot]_{|_{\partial\Omega}}\,:\, \mathrm{B}^{s}_{p,q}(\Omega)\longrightarrow \mathrm{B}^{s-\frac{1}{p}}_{p,q}(\partial\Omega)$ is a bounded surjection, in particular for all $u\in \mathrm{B}^{s}_{p,q}(\Omega)$,
+\item The trace operator $[\cdot]_{|_{\partial\Omega}}\,:\, \mathrm{B}^{s}_{p,q}(\Omega)\longrightarrow \mathrm{B}^{s-\frac{1}{p}}_{p,q}(\partial\Omega)$ is a bounded surjection, in particular for all $u\in \mathrm{B}^{s}_{p,q}(\Omega)$,

-\item the trace operator $[\cdot]_{|_{\partial\Omega}}\,:\, \mathrm{B}^{\frac{1}{p}}_{p,1}(\partial\Omega)\longrightarrow \mathrm{L}^p(\partial\Omega)$ is a bounded surjection, in particular for all $u\in \mathrm{B}^{\frac{1}{p}}_{p,1}(\Omega)$,
+\item The trace operator $[\cdot]_{|_{\partial\Omega}}\,:\, \mathrm{B}^{\frac{1}{p}}_{p,1}(\Omega)\longrightarrow \mathrm{L}^p(\partial\Omega)$ is a bounded surjection, in particular for all $u\in \mathrm{B}^{\frac{1}{p}}_{p,1}(\Omega)$,

-\end{enumerate} Moreover, the trace operator $[\cdot]_{|_{\partial\Omega}}$ admits a right bounded inverse for each of the above cases. \end{theorem}
+\end{enumerate} Moreover, the trace operator $[\cdot]_{|_{\partial\Omega}}$ admits a right bounded inverse (not necessarily linear) for each of the above cases. \end{theorem}

-Roughly speaking, the goal here is, up to technical modifications, to add dots on every $\mathrm{H}$ and $\mathrm{B}$ symbols in Theorem \ref{thm:genericinhomTrace} in the case of special Lipschitz domains.
-We take a focus on special Lipschitz domains for two main reasons.
-First, on a bounded Lipschitz domain the localisation aspects induce that there are not that much differences between inhomogenenous and homogeneous function spaces, one may think about Poincaré-Wirtinger-Sobolev type inequalities.
-In a second time, the class of special Lipschitz domains seems to be the only suitable class of domains that admits good extension operators with homogeneous estimates at the moment.
-For more general unbounded Lipschitz, or smoother, domains one cannot reach homogeneous function spaces by localisation with smooth cut-off since this procedure completely destroys the homogeneity.
+Roughly speaking, the goal here is, up to technical modifications, to add dots to every $\mathrm{H}$ and $\mathrm{B}$ symbol in Theorem~\ref{thm:genericinhomTrace} for a special Lipschitz domain.
+Our focus on special Lipschitz domains is motivated by two main reasons.
+First, in bounded Lipschitz domains, localization aspects indicate minimal differences between inhomogeneous and homogeneous function spaces, as exemplified by Poincaré-Wirtinger-Sobolev type inequalities.
+Second, special Lipschitz domains appear to be the one of the rare class that currently allows for effective extension operators with homogeneous estimates.
+For more general unbounded Lipschitz or smoother domains, a naive localization argument with smooth cut-offs fails to preserve homogeneity.

-The reader must know that in the case of inhomogeneous function spaces, one may find simpler proofs for the existence of traces seeing the trace operator as a (compact) operator with value in $\mathrm{L}^p(\partial \Omega)$ (when $\Omega$ has compact boundary).
-Similar results are also available for partial traces of vector fields, even with compactness property in the case of compact boundary, e.g. see \cite{Monniaux2015,Denis2020} and the references therein.
-A quite general result for partial traces on bounded Lipschitz domains is achieved by Mitrea, Mitrea and Shaw in \cite[Section~4]{MitreaMitreaShaw2008} for differential forms, containing the result for vector fields.
+In the context of inhomogeneous function spaces, simpler proofs for constructing the trace operator on the boundary can be found, see \textit{e.g.}, \cite[Theorem~1,~p.273]{Evansbook2ndEd2010} or \cite[Theorem~18.1,~Corollary~18.4]{Leoni2017}, seeing the trace operator as a (compact) operator with value in $\mathrm{L}^p(\partial \Omega)$ (when $\Omega$ has compact boundary).
+Similar results are also available for partial traces of vector fields, with compactness property in the case of compact boundary, \textit{e.g.}, see \cite{Monniaux2015,Denis2020} and the references therein.
+A general result for the existence of partial traces on bounded Lipschitz domains is provided by Mitrea, Mitrea, and Shaw in \cite[Section~4]{MitreaMitreaShaw2008} for differential forms, which contains the result for vector fields.